cakephp/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

 ================================

 We're now ready to add our authentication layer.
-In CakePHP this is handled by the AuthComponent, a class responsible for requiring login for certain actions, handle user sign-in and sign-out, and also authorizing logged in users to the actions the are allowed to reach.
+In CakePHP this is handled by the :php:class:`AuthComponent`, a class responsible for requiring login for certain actions, handling user sign-in and sign-out, and also authorizing logged in users to the actions the are allowed to reach.

-To add this component to your application open your app/Controller/AppController.php file and add the following lines::
+To add this component to your application open your ``app/Controller/AppController.php`` file and add the following lines::

     <?php